 Over the years, wanderers and vagrants have slowly populated the Bulb.
-They have carved out places to live in the nooks and crannies, assembling ramshackle homes out of tarps, tents, old hot air balloons - of all shapes and sizes.
+They have carved out places to live in the nooks and crannies, assembling ramshackle homes of all shapes and sizesout of tarps, tents, old hot air balloons – anything at hand.
 Rob made the quiet observation that even in this public place, he felt the unmistakable sensation of being in someone else’s home.
 We tread lightly, trying to move with respect and reverence for the space and its inhabitants while we explored.
 Everywhere we go in this life, we are guests.

 Thanksgiving was a particularly special day this year.
 Normally, we take turns celebrating holidays with my family in Kentucky and Kait’s family in New York.
 This year, we got to spend Thanksgiving with our family of friends who have been moving out to the West one-by-one.
 We celebrated this holiday with our fellow strange young Americans, old friends from college and their new friends here in the Bay.
 It was kind of an orphan’s Thanksgiving – not that we don’t have families, but most moved from too far east to make it home for every holiday.